jalingo/MagicCloud/README.md

 }
 ```

 To test if a user is logged in to their **iCloud** account, and have them receive a warning with a link to the **Settings** app if not, simply call the following static method.
-If needed, you'll probably want to get this out of the way in the app delegate (`didFinishLaunchingWithOptions` is recommended).

 ```swift
 MCUserRecord.verifyAccountAuthentication()
 ```

+If needed, you'll probably want to get this out of the way in the app delegate (`didFinishLaunchingWithOptions` method is recommended).

 ## Considerations